 Regulations to Verify Federal Tax Return Information

 Financial Aid administrators can no longer accept copies of federal tax returns from students and parents for verification purposes.
-Applicants selected for verification of tax information have two options to provide tax return documentation to our office.
+Applicants selected for verification of tax information have two options to provide tax return documentation to our office:

-Use the IRS Data Retrieval process when filing the FAFSA.
+1) Use the IRS Data Retrieval process when filing the FAFSA.

-When completing the FAFSA on line, students and parents that indicate they have filed their federal tax returns will be directed to use the FAFSA-IRS Data Retrieval process to access their IRS tax return information.
+When completing the FAFSA on line, students and parents who indicate they have filed their federal tax returns will be directed to use the FAFSA-IRS Data Retrieval process to access their IRS tax return information.

 Because this data comes directly from the tax return that you filed with the IRS, in most cases the data is considered “verified” for FAFSA purposes.
 Please note the tax return must be filed at least two weeks (if filing electronically) prior to using the FAFSA IRS Data Retrieval to allow the IRS time to process the return.
-If filing a paper return you should be able to use the IRS Data Retrieval in 6-8 weeks from the time you mailed your return.
+If filing a paper return, you should be able to use the IRS Data Retrieval in 6-8 weeks from the time you mailed your return.

-Request a copy of your Federal Tax Return Transcript.
+2)Request a copy of your Federal Tax Return Transcript.

-If federal tax information is required for verification an official tax transcript will be required for tax filers unable to use the IRS Data Retrieval process.
+If federal tax information is required for verification, an official tax transcript will be required for tax filers unable to use the IRS Data Retrieval process.

 If selected for verification and any of the following situations apply, an IRS Transcript will be required: a paper FAFSA is used; parents of a dependent student file separate returns, parents who had a change in marital status after the end of the tax year and situations requiring an amended tax return be filed.

-Families that chose not to use the IRS Data Retrieval process or used the process, but subsequently changed information will also be required to submit an official transcript.
+Families that chose not to use the IRS Data Retrieval process or used the process but subsequently changed information will also be required to submit an official transcript.

 If a student is dependent for financial aid purposes and both the student and parents filed tax returns, a transcript will be required from both the student and parents to meet the verification requirements.